citsmartdocs/citsmart-7/en-us/docs/citsmart-platform-7/processes/portfolio-and-catalog/contract-attributes.md

 # Service contract attributes configuration

-The guidelines must be followed to configure the attributes of both the *Business/IT Service Agreement* and the **Support/Technical Service Agreement.
+The guidelines must be followed to configure the attributes of both the *Business/IT Service Agreement* and the *Support/Technical Service Agreement*.

 Preconditions
 -------------